vizzuhq/vizzu-workshops/2023-06-24-Orlando_Meetup/README.md

 ## Hello there!
-### Welcome to the repository folder for the Vizzu talk @ PyCon Lithuania: Let them explore!
-Building interactive, animated reports in Streamlit with ipyvizzu & a few lines of Python
+### Welcome to the repository folder for the Vizzu talk @ Orlando Machine Learning and Data Science Meetup
 ## We're thrilled to have you here with us! :blush:

 In this readme and the repo, you'll find a collection of useful resources related to the talk, such as the ipyvizzu notebooks used throughout the session, along with some additional ones that I've prepared for you to experiment and learn more about our tools.